hamogu/doc/source/indetail/hardwaremodel.rst

 variations as a function position for each of the ACIS CCDs.
 Currently, the ACIS-S aimpoint CCD (chip ID 7) has calibration data specifying the gain and spectral resolution for each 32x32 pixel region on the chip.
-Due to reduced single to noise, the remaining backside chip (chip ID 5) has been calibrated on 64x64 pixel regions.
+Due to reduced signal to noise, the remaining backside chip (chip ID 5) has been calibrated on 64x64 pixel regions.
 The remaining 8 frontside CCDs are calibrated in 256x32 pixel segments.
 For each of these CCD calibration regions, the CXC has determined a unique gain and functional